deeplife4eu/deeplife4eu.github.io/_pages/it.md

 Always use port 2222 for connecting, as the server is configured to only accept incoming connections through this port.

-If you prefer to connect with ssh key pairs, generate an ssh key pair and send the public key to tim.hudelmaier@stud.uni-heidelberg.de along with your assigned user name so I can add the ssh key to your account.
+If you prefer to connect with ssh key pairs, generate an ssh key pair and send the public key to paul.brunner@stud.uni-heidelberg.de along with your assigned user name so I can add the ssh key to your account.

 ## Using the Servers